emqx/emqx-docs/en_US/security/authz/http.md

 - If the HTTP Status Code is `200`, the authorization result is granted by HTTP Body.
 It depends on the value of the `result` field:
     - `allow`: Allow Publish or Subscribe.
     - `deny`: Deny Publish or Subscribe.
-    - `ignore`: Ignore this request, It will be handed over to the next authorizer.
+    - `ignore`: Ignore this request, it will be handed over to the next authorizer.
 - If the HTTP Status Code is `204`, it means that this Publish or Subscribe request is allowed.